0x20/gatekeeper/README.md

 The application can be deployed using the included systemd service.

+To run the application without systemd, use the following command:

+    python3 main.py -d ./whitelist -v --no-journald -m mqtt

 ## MQTT

 Gatekeeper can also be monitored and controlled using MQTT.